Remus Gomes: Club career

 Remus started his professional career in 2000 at Vasco Sports Club, where he featured in their Goa Professional League campaign.
 During this time, he featured in their Police Cup tournament run, winning his maiden trophy in the process.
 After an impressive start to his career with Vasco S.C., he moved to Dempo Sports Club, where he played for three seasons, during which the team qualified for the I-League.

 After three years at Dempo, Remus went on to join Fransa Sports Club, another team in the Goan top-flight division- The Goa Professional League.
 This is where he was coached by one of the former Indian players and legends, Shabbir Ali.
 Shabbir developed a liking for Remus' style of play and his game really flourished under him.

 Remus joined Salgaocar Football Club, which was then one of the most well-respected and successful clubs in the country, after his short stint at Fransa Football Club.
 He represented the club for six years, playing his most successful football over here, having won three Goa Professional League titles, one Durand Cup title and one Police Cup title.
 It was here that Remus was coached by Savio Madeira, someone who greatly influenced Remus' game.
 He also captained the club on numerous occasions and is still well respected by the loyal club supporters.

 Remus joined Sporting Clube De Goa in 2011, during the team's I-League campaign.
 Remus faced many injuries during his time at Sporting.
-He returned to Vasco S.C. in 2012, after his friend, coach Gavin Aruajo called him back, and represented the club once again in the Goa Professional League for another two years.
+He returned to Vasco S.C. in 2012, after his friend, coach Gavin Aruajo called him back, and he represented the club once again in the Goa Professional League for another two years.
 He was also coached by Subhash Bhowmick during this period and won a Police Cup.

 In the twilight of his career, he played for Cavellosim football club and Laxmi Prasad S.C. for two seasons each in the Goa Professional League.
 He also went on to win another Police Cup during his stint with Laxmi Prasad S.C.